 • Guest invite and mobile data controls,

-There aren’t any limitations to the Enterprise plan as far as project and task management goes.
-However, additional privacy and security features are available with the Enterprise+ plan.
+There aren’t any project and task management limitations on the Enterprise plan.
+However, additional privacy and security features are only available with the Enterprise+ plan.

 Asana’s Enterprise+ plan incorporates all the features of the Enterprise plan and offers additional capabilities, including: